 - 0 Comments

 Over the years, kayak rental has been a huge part of our business where customers liked to go “at their own pace” and we would drop you off at your “put in” and let you hop on the river and float off down to your “take out” at a desired time and shuttle you back to our base.
-Due to the impact of the coronavirus, we CANNOT bring you on the water OR rent out equipment to you from our base in Trim.
-We are not insured to do so.
+During the coronavirus lockdown, we COULD NOT bring you on the water OR rent out equipment to you from our base in Trim.
+We were not insured to do so.

-However, people will manage to get boats to go on the river so we have put together a few pointers to make your river trip as safe as it is enjoyable.
+However, people still managed to get boats to go on the river so we have put together a few pointers to make your river trip as safe as it is enjoyable.